 This article is more than five years old.

 The ghost frequency or ghost tone is an ultra-low frequency tone which is supposed to make you experience paranormal activity and even ghost sightings.

 The tone is classified at infrasound and at just 18.98Hz it's impossible to hear as it falls just outside of the range that the human ear can pick up.
 It has been suggested that there is a link between the tone and reports of odd sensations and hauntings.

 You might be wondering how you can listen to the tone yourself.
 Well, there are several popular YouTube videos which claim to include the ghost tone, but upon playing the video you'll hear a quiet noise.
 This isn't the ghost frequency, this is white noise or interference in the recording.
-The sound that can be heard is clearly of a much higher pitched than the ghost tone.
+The sound that can be heard is clearly of a much higher pitched than the ghost tone, and "pitch" is just another word for "frequency" when describing audio.
 Meaning, these videos aren't a good place to listen to the tone.